thewh1teagle/phonikud/README.md

 ## Limitiation

 - The library depends on text with nikud
-- the following hard to predict even from text with nikud
+- the following are hard to predict even from text with nikud
   - `Milel` -
       position of `Hat'ama` / `Stress`.
       most of the time it's `Milra`